IPadOS: Health

 The introduction of the Health app on iPad provides a central location to view and manage health data.

 Messages and FaceTime

-New communication features for Messages and FaceTime are introduced, such as audio/voice messages (like a voicemail) if your call is not answered on FaceTime, and using your Apple TV for FaceTime calls with your iPad acting as a camera.
-Messages introduces the combining of search filters and content types when searching through your messages, as well as transcriptions for audio messages.
+New communication features for Messages and FaceTime were introduced, such as audio messages (like a voicemail) if a call is not answered on FaceTime, and using an Apple TV for FaceTime calls with an iPad acting as a camera.
+Messages introduces the combining of search filters and content types when users search through messages, as well as transcriptions for audio messages.

 Accessibility

-New accessibility features like Screen Distance and improved Voice Control expand usability options for a wider range of users.
+New accessibility features such as Screen Distance and improved Voice Control expand usability options for a wider range of users.

-App Updates
+App updates

-Several core apps receive updates, including Photos, Safari, Notes, and Reminders.
-These updates bring new functionality and improvements to enhance the overall iPad experience.
+Several core apps receive updates, including Photos, Safari, Notes, and Reminders, bringing new functionality and improvements to enhance the overall iPad experience.

+iPadOS 18

+iPadOS 18 introduces Apple Intelligence with artificial intelligence (AI) capabilities.
+Users can place apps and widgets anywhere on the Home Screen, and set a dark-themed or tinted look for app icons.
+The Calculator app for iPad was introduced.
+The Control Center was redesigned to be customizable with resizable buttons, shortcuts, and functions.
+Users can set apps to be locked or hidden; accessing such apps requires passcode or biometric authentication.

 iPadOS 26

-iPadOS 26 has a new Liquid Glass design, new apps, and more.
+iPadOS 26 has a new Liquid Glass design, new apps including Phone, Games, Journal and Preview, and a windowing system similar to macOS for multitasking.
+Folder icons are also more customizable.

+iPadOS 27

+iPadOS 27 introduces Siri AI, alongside new features and enhancements to Apple Intelligence and child-safety features.